cabrerahector/wordpress-popular-posts/readme.txt

 = -OTHER STUFF THAT YOU (PROBABLY) WANT TO KNOW- =

+= Does Wordpress Popular Posts support other languages than english? = Yes, check the [Other Notes](http://wordpress.org/plugins/wordpress-popular-posts/other_notes/) section for more information.

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = First thing you need to do is get a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 When you're done with it, you'll find several .PO files bundled with the plugin under the *lang* folder.
 If you're planning to add a new language, go grab *wordpress-popular-posts.po* and rename it to add the proper suffix for your language (eg. wordpress-popular-posts*-es_ES*.po, for Spanish).
 In any case, open the PO file using Poedit (or your preferred gettext editor) and update the strings there.
 It sounds complicated, I know, but it's not.
 Check this handy [guide](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ "Translating WordPress Plugins & Themes"), in case you get lost at some point.
 If you're interested in sharing your translation with others (or just helped update a current translation), please [let me know](http://wordpress.org/support/plugin/wordpress-popular-posts).